cthackers/adm-zip/APPNOTE.md

                   VData     VSize-4  Password validation data
                   VCRC32    4 bytes  Standard ZIP CRC32 of password validation data

-       7.2.4.1 IVData - The size of the IV should match the algorithm block size.
+       7.2.4.1 IVData - The size of the IV SHOULD match the algorithm block size.
        The IVData can be completely random data.
-If the size of the randomly generated data does not match the block size it should be complemented with zero's or truncated as necessary.
+If the size of the randomly generated data does not match the block size it SHOULD be complemented with zero's or truncated as necessary.
 If IVSize is 0,then IV = CRC32 + Uncompressed File Size (as a 64 bit little-endian, unsigned integer value).